 A STA can use the U-PID element transmitted in ADDTS Request, DMG ADDTS Request, ADDTS Response and DMG ADDTS Response frames to indicate the upper layer protocol responsible for handling MSDUs corresponding to the TID indicated within the frame carrying the U-PID element (see 11.4.4.4 (TS setup procedures for both AP and non-AP STA initiation)).<new para>

-A STA that participates in a successful ADDTS exchange that included a U-PID element in the ADDTS Response or DMG ADDTS Response frame with the No-LLC field equal to 1 shall strip the number of octets in the LLC Header Copy field of the U-PID element LLC header from the start of an MSDU (received in an MA-UNITDATA.request primitive) corresponding to the TID indicated in the ADDTS exchange before transmission of the MSDU to the peer STA.
-The MSDU in the MA-UNITDATA.request primitive shall start with the octets specified in the LLC Header Copy field.
+A STA that participates in a successful ADDTS exchange that included a U-PID element in the ADDTS Response or DMG ADDTS Response frame with the No-LLC Header Removed field equal to 1 shall strip the number of octets in the LLC Header Copy field of the U-PID element LLC header from the start of an MSDU (received in an MA-UNITDATA.request primitive) corresponding to the TID indicated in the ADDTS exchange before transmission of the MSDU to the peer STA.
+The MSDU in the MA-UNITDATA.request primitive must start with the octets specified in the LLC Header Copy field.

 NOTE 1—The STA does not verify that the MSDU does indeed start with the octets specified in the LLC Header Copy field.

-A STA that participates in a successful ADDTS exchange that included a U-PID element in the ADDTS Response or DMG ADDTS Response frame with the No-LLC field equal to 1 and that receives from the peer STA an MSDU corresponding to the TID indicated in the ADDTS exchange shall insert the octets in the LLC Header Copy field of add the header indicated by the U-PID element at the start of the MSDU before delivery of the MSDU (in an MA-UNITDATA.indication primitive)at the MAC-SAP.
+A STA that participates in a successful ADDTS exchange that included a U-PID element in the ADDTS Response or DMG ADDTS Response frame with the No-LLC Header Removed field equal to 1 and that receives from the peer STA an MSDU corresponding to the TID indicated in the ADDTS exchange shall insert the octets in the LLC Header Copy field of add the header indicated by the U-PID element at the start of the MSDU before delivery of the MSDU (in an MA-UNITDATA.indication primitive)at the MAC-SAP.

-NOTE 2—If the No-LLC field is equal to 0, the LLC Header Copy field in the U-PID element is ignored, except for possible implementation-dependent local optimisations.
+NOTE 2—If the LLC Header Removed field is equal to 0, the LLC Header Copy field in the U-PID element is ignored, except for possible implementation-dependent local optimisations.

 Change 1113.28 in 9.6.3.2.1 Basic ADDTS Request frame variant as follows: